openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 Developing Course Sections
 ###################################

-To develop sections in your course, you must first understand the following:
+To develop sections in your course, you must first understand the following topics.

 * `What is a Section?`_
 * `Viewing Sections in the Outline`_